Coordinating Charitable Donations with Leontief Preferences: The model

 Note that, for every charity $x\in A$ and every agent $i\in N$,

-If all $v_{i,x}$ are in $\{0,1\}$, we refer to Leontief utilities with \emph{binary} weights.
-A \emph{profile} $P$ consists of $\{C_i\}_{i\in N}$ and $\{v_{i,x}\}_{i\in N, x\in A}$.
+If all $v_{i,x}$ are in $\{0,1\}$, we have Leontief utilities with \emph{binary weights}.
+A \emph{profile} $P$ consists of $\{C_i\}_{i\in N}$ and $\{v_{i,x}\}_{i\in N,\, x\in A}$.
 Throughout this paper, agents with contribution zero do not have any influence on the outcome and can thus be treated as agents who choose not to participate in the mechanism.

-A \emph{distribution rule} $f$ maps every profile to a distribution $\Delta(C_N)$ of the total endowment $C_N$.
+Finally, a \emph{distribution rule} $f$ maps every profile of agents' utility functions to a collective distribution $\delta\in \Delta(C_N)$.